 For more information about Office 365 for consumers and current pricing, see Compare Office Products

 Office 365 for Business

-The business side has a few more options and include hosted services (Exchange, SharePoint and Lync) with or without Office 2013.
+The business side has a few more options and include hosted services (Exchange, SharePoint and Lync) with or without Office software.

-The lowest cost Office 365 Business plan is targeted to users or organizations that own Office 2007, 2010 or 2013 but want to use hosted Exchange email.
+The lowest cost Office 365 Business plan is targeted to users or organizations that own Office software (currently supporting Office 2010 and newer, Office 2007 support ends October 31 2017) but want to use hosted Exchange email.
 This is an affordable plan for consumers or small businesses who own their own domain and want to access their email, calendar, and contacts on multiple computers or mobile devices.
 A slightly more expensive plan includes Lync and SharePoint along with Exchange.
 (All plans include an onmicrosoft.com email address if you don’t own your own domain, but I highly recommend investing in your own domain name – it’s well worth the current price of approximately $15/year.)